What is a Final order in a divorce?

 Should I finalise the divorce or finances first?

-It is better to reach a court approved financial agreement before getting the final order of divorce.
-The Final Order of divorce affects yours and your spouse’s claims on each other’s pensions & estate.
-If you apply for the Final Order of divorce before reaching a financial settlement, and your spouse dies – you will not be entitled to claim on their estate or receive death in service benefits.
+It is better to reach a court approved financial agreement before getting the final order divorce.
+The Final Divorce Order of divorce affects yours and your spouse’s claims on each other’s pensions & estate.
+If you apply for the Final Order divorce before reaching a financial settlement, and your spouse dies – you will not be entitled to claim on their estate or receive death in service benefits.

 It is therefore better to delay finalising the divorce until you have a financial agreement in place.